 During the advent of rock n’ roll and the early British Invasion I was a child.
 As a teenager I experienced the birth of album oriented FM radio.
 These were pivotal periods in musics history.
 The terrestrial airwaves were filled with “golden musical nuggets”.

 Fast forwarding to the present … terrestrial radio was king and is now nearly dead.
 Internet streaming has become the source for distributing music and entertainment to a global consumer market.
 One thing which has not changed is that capital is still the king.
-Special interest individuals with deep pockets and big money corporations continue to control the lion’s share of the content being distributed, often choosing to focus on a small select group of artists which will make them big money in a short amount of time.
+Individuals with deep pockets and big money corporations continue to control the lions share of the content being distributed, often choosing to focus on a small select group of artists which will make them big money in a short amount of time.

 Studies show that the current music industry models serve less than 10% of artists fairly.
-Indie Air Radio, LLC was created as an alternative model which emphasizes the value of creative individuals and their work.
-Providing creative’s opportunities to market and receive fair compensation for their work is our mission.
+Indie Air Radio exists as an alternative model that emphasizes the value of creative individuals and their work.
+Providing creatives opportunities to market and receive fair compensation for their work is our mission.

 As a listener it is my hope that you will support Indie Air Radio.
-Your membership dollars help us continue to develop new products and services and provide financial support to our artists.
+Your membership dollars help us continue to develop new products and services and provide financial support to our artists and DJ’s.
 You can view our current membership benefits here.

 This is my short story.
 For those who are curious about my journey you can find it here.